Bernese Mountain Dog

 Origin and historical development

-The Bernese Mountain Dog, known in its native tongue as the Berner Sennenhund, is a versatile working breed originating from the pre-Alpine regions of Switzerland.
-Historically, these dogs served as all-purpose farm dogs, tasked with guarding property, driving cattle, and pulling small carts laden with dairy products.
-Their development was deeply tied to the agricultural lifestyle of the Swiss farmers who relied on their strength and intelligence.
-Adhering to the established champion rules of breeding, early enthusiasts focused on maintaining the dog's robust constitution and gentle temperament.
+The Bernese Mountain Dog, known in its native Switzerland as the Berner Sennenhund, is a versatile working breed with deep roots in the pre-Alpine regions of the Canton of Bern.
+Historically, these dogs served as all-purpose farm dogs, tasked with guarding property, driving cattle, and pulling small carts laden with milk or cheese to local dairies.
+Their development was heavily influenced by the harsh terrain and the necessity for a robust, intelligent, and loyal companion.
+As the breed gained international recognition, the establishment of national organizations became essential to preserve the integrity of the breed's working temperament and physical structure.

 FCI Standard & Characteristics